Connectedness properties and splittings of groups with isolated flats

 Obviously $F$ is also connected.
 The foundation of our strategy is the following lemma, which allows us to transfer $0$--connectedness from $F$ to $\Upsilon$ using the fact that both $F$ and $\Upsilon$ are $0$--connected spaces on which the same group $P$ acts properly and cocompactly.

-\begin{lem} Assume $G$ does not split over any peripheral subgroup.
+\begin{lem} Assume $G$ is atomic.
 There exist compact, connected fundamental domains $C \subset F$ and $K \subset \Upsilon$ for the actions of $P$ on each, such that the following holds.
 Let $\mathcal{P}$ be any subset of the group $P$.

 \end{lem}

 \begin{proof} Choose a compact connected fundamental domain $C$ for the action of $P$ on $F$.
 Let $\mathcal{T}$ be the set of elements $t \in P$ such that $C$ intersects $tC$.
 Then $\mathcal{T}$ is a finite generating set for $P$.
 Choose a compact connected fundamental domain $K$ for the action of $P$ on $\Upsilon$ as given by Proposition~\ref{prop:ConnectedFD} such that $K$ intersects $tK$ for all $t \in \mathcal{T}$.
 This intersection property immediately implies the following condition that holds for all $p \in P$: